owlbarn/tutorial/book/introduction/README.md

 ```

 There is a known issue when installing Owl on `ubuntu`-based distribution.
 The reason is that the binary distribution of BLAS and LAPACK are outdated and failed to provide all the interfaces Owl requires.
-You will need to compile `openblas` by hand, and use the appropriate environment variables to point at your newly compiled library.
+You will need to compile `openblas` manually, and use the appropriate environment variables to point at your newly compiled library.
 You can use `[owl's docker file](https://github.com/owlbarn/owl/blob/master/docker/Dockerfile.ubuntu) as a reference for this issue.

 This way of installation pulls in the most recent Owl released on OPAM.
 Owl does not have a fixed release schedule.
-I usually make a new release whenever there are enough changes accumulated or a significant feature implemented.
-If you want to try the newest development features, I recommend the other ways to install Owl, as below.
+We usually make a new release whenever there are enough changes accumulated or a significant feature implemented.
+If you want to try the newest development features, we recommend the other ways to install Owl, as below.

 ### Option 2: Pull from Docker Hub